 Priests (no. 95) strongly urge ongoing formation for

-senior priests, noting that such formation must be both supportive
+senior priests.
+They note that such formation must be both

-in the face of challenges at this stage of life and encouraging in
+supportive in the face of challenges at this stage of life and

-helping priests continue to make their unique and irreplaceable
+encouraging in helping priests continue to make their unique and

-contribution to the Church and its mission on the basis of their
+irreplaceable contribution to the Church and its mission on the

 Pre-Retirement Preparation - helping priests prepare